nus-cs2103-AY1920S2/duke/docs/README.md

 ### `delete` - Remove the specific task at the index from the list

-Tell Duke to remove the specific task at the index from the list and\
+Tell Duke to remove the specific task at the index from the list and <br/>
  update the list in `task.txt`.

 Example of usage: